Last fact-checked: 1 June 2019

 Juan Santamaria International Airport (SJO) is the nearest airport, just a short drive away.

-• Juan Santamaria International Airport: 54 miles (87 kms), 2 hours• Sarchi: 38 miles (62 kms), 1 hr 45 mins• Chacarita: 66 miles (106 kms), 2 hrs 20 mins• Jaco: 55 miles (88 kms), 2 hrs• Limon: 110 miles (177 kms), 3 hrs 20 mins
+• Juan Santamaria International Airport: 54 miles (87 km), 2 hours• Sarchi: 38 miles (62 km), 1 hr 45 mins• Chacarita: 66 miles (106 km), 2 hrs 20 mins• Jaco: 55 miles (88 km), 2 hrs• Limon: 110 miles (177 km), 3 hrs 20 mins

 You can book your appointment online with one of our quality-checked dentists.
-Or Customer Care team are available practically 24/7 and you can contact them via our online chat facility, or our toll-free phone number.
+Dental Departures' Customer Care team are also available practically 24/7 and you can contact them via our online chat facility, or our toll-free phone number.

-(Main Image by: Lex Mercurio)
+(Main Image by Lex Mercurio)

 The Editors of Encyclopedia Britannica.
 Alajuela.
 Encyclopedia Britannica.
 13 July 2013 https://www.britannica.com/place/Alajuela-Costa-Rica